CartoDB/academy/courses/05-academy-lite/lesson-1.md

 **Where does CartoCSS code go?**

 In our CartoDB interface, you can click on the CSS menu button and write code into the [CartoCSS editor panel](http://docs.cartodb.com/cartodb-editor.html#cartocss).
+If you're using HTML and CartoDB.js to build your map, you can also write CartoCSS into your code using [these methods](http://academy.cartodb.com/courses/03-cartodbjs-ground-up/lesson-3.html#cartocss-strings-in-javascript).

 ### CartoCSS Properties and Values